JonasAlfredsson/gateway_jumper/README.md

 You are also not limited to only running `sshuttle`, you could change the command after the "spawn" to any command which would cause the same prompts as mentioned [in the beginning](#gateway_jumper) to appear and still use this script.
-Or use this as a base to automate you own special case.
+Or you can use this script as a start to automate you own special case.

 ### (Optional) Add this Script to `$PATH`
 If you want to be able to call this script from anywhere on your system you can